UltraMessaging/um_perf/README.md

 This characterizes a single disk-based store's performance (throughput).
 3. Single source, single RPP-based Store, single receiver.
 This allows us to compare SPP to RPP (see [RPP Vs. SPP](#rpp-vs-spp)).
-For the hardware we used, SPP is 35% slower than RPP.
+For the hardware we used, RPP is a little bit faster than SPP.
 4. Single source, three RPP-based Stores in quorum/consensus, single receiver.
 This allows us to measure the impact of a 3-Store Q/C group compared to a single-store Q/C group.